 Baseball-Reference.com, a website which is your friend whether you know it or not, has a Hall of Fame Monitor, on which a "Likely HOFer" is at 100.
 Right now, with what he's already done through this past Sunday afternoon's game, Hideki is at 34.
 B-R also has a Hall of Fame Standards, which is weighted more toward career stats, and according to this the "Average HOFer" is at 50.
 Hideki is at 22.
 Put these 2 figures together, and his candidacy is a joke.

 B-R also has "10 Most Similar Batters," which are weighted not just toward similarities of stats but also toward players of the same position, to make it easier to compare apples with apples and oranges with oranges, or so to speak.
 According to them, the 10 batters most similar to Jorge are: Ripper Collins (1930s Cardinal Gashouse Gang), Rusty Greer, Leon Durham, Alvin Davis, Jason Bay (yes, Met fans, that Jason Bay), Trot Nixon (cough-steroids-cough), Justin Morneau, Gavvy Cravath, Larry Hisle and Preston Wilson (Mookie's son).

-None of those guys are in the Hall of Fame.
-None are even close, although Morneau might get there if he stays healthy, Hisle might have been on his way if he didn't get hurt, and a case can be made for Cravath, the top National League slugger of the 1910s, for whatever that's worth.
+None of those guys is in the Hall of Fame.
+None is even close, although Morneau might get there if he stays healthy, Hisle might have been on his way if he hadn't gotten hurt, and a case can be made for Cravath, the top National League slugger of the 1910s, for whatever that's worth.